Women in South Korea: Legal rights

 The Convention on the Elimination of Discrimination against Women (CEDAW) states that discrimination against women is about equality of rights and human dignity.
 The political and social principles of the state violate the principle of respect for sex and are equal to that of men.
 Pointing out that it is an obstacle to participation in the economic, cultural life of the country.
 For the sake of development and human welfare and peace, women are equal to men in all areas.
 It is necessary to participate as much as possible and achieve full equality between men and women.
 The traditional role of men as well as the role of women in society and home to be successful.
 Also, the issue of discrimination against women in society as a whole.
 In all fields, such as politics, economy, society, culture, etc., under the basic recognition that it is necessary to take responsibility for it.
 To ensure that all appropriate measures are taken by the Parties to eliminate discrimination against women.

-Women in South Korea are guaranteed all the legal rights that men have.
+Women in South Korea are guaranteed all the legal rights that men have, except for complete control over their sexual and reproductive health.
 In 1948, women gained their legal rights to vote, drive, and own and inherit properties and assets.
 All Korean citizens are guaranteed for national health insurance under the National Health Insurance Act.
 South Korea has worked on its way to implement gender equality by revising and changing any discriminative contents in its existing legislative laws since the 1980s.

 Implementation of laws to prohibit gender inequalities and prejudice have increased the number of women in the workforce.
 Women's status in South Korea illustrates the fact that Korea still has a lot of room to be improved for gender equality.
 Therefore, the legislation and public rules have critical and significant roles to influence Korean cities to elevate the social structure substantially.

 South Korea outlawed marital rape in 2013.